Mijones22/davan690.github.io/_posts/2019-08-11-using-renv-package.md

 ## My notes

-You need one file to keep track of version and package changes as follows:
+If you want one file to keep track of version and package changes the `renv` package from github can do it easily.

-Download the package:
+1. Download the package:

 ```R
 if (!requireNamespace("remotes"))